Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective

-For large $d_{\rm{gap}} \gtrsim 2$~nm the tunneling is negligible.
-As evidenced by results shown in Figure~\ref{fig:Ag_Wolf_Muller}a, the optically induced electron transport is therefore dominated by the over-the-barrier transitions allowed by the multiphoton absorption.
-The effective photon order $n=2$ reflects in this situation the photoemission threshold.
+For large gap sizes $d_{\rm{gap}} \gtrsim 2$~nm, tunneling is negligible.
+As follows from the results shown in Figure~\ref{fig:Ag_Wolf_Muller}a, optically induced electron transport is dominated by over-the-barrier transitions via multiphoton absorption.
+The effective photon order $n=2$ is determined by the photoemission threshold.
 The calculated net electron transport is thus described by the $\mathcal{N}(d_{\rm{gap}}) \propto E_{\rm{gap}}^4$ dependence.
-Since $E_{\rm{gap}} = \mathcal{R} E_0$, for the fixed $E_0$ we obtain that $\mathcal{N}(d_{\rm{gap}})$ follows the variation of the local field enhancement in the gap $\mathcal{N}(d_{\rm{gap}}) \propto \left[\mathcal{R}(d_{\rm{gap}})\right]^4$ (see red dashed line in Figure~\ref{fig:Ag_Wolf_Muller}c).
-Interestingly, the TDDFT results nicely reproduce the variation of $\mathcal{N}$ by an order of magnitude measured experimentally by Lin and collaborators \cite{Light_STM_Kumagai23} as the gap size increases from $\approx 1.5$~nm to $4$~nm (highlighted by the gray rectangle).
+Since $E_{\rm{gap}} = \mathcal{R} E_0$, for a fixed $E_0$ we obtain that $\mathcal{N}(d_{\rm{gap}})$ follows the variation of the local field enhancement in the gap $\mathcal{N}(d_{\rm{gap}}) \propto \left[\mathcal{R}(d_{\rm{gap}})\right]^4$ (see red dashed line in Figure~\ref{fig:Ag_Wolf_Muller}c).
+Interestingly, the TDDFT results reproduce the variation of $\mathcal{N}$ by an order of magnitude measured experimentally by Lin and collaborators \cite{Light_STM_Kumagai23} as the gap size increases from about $1.5$~nm to $4$~nm (highlighted by the gray rectangle).